xwl42/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# LambdaLab User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+LambdaLab is a desktop app for **CS2030S Teaching Assistants** to **manage student records**, optimised for use via a Command Line Interface (CLI) while still having an intuitive Graphical User Interface (GUI).
+If you are a fast typer, LambdaLab can help you track student information, lab attendance, and exercise submissions even faster than traditional spreadsheets or GUI apps.
 ---
 ## Table of Contents